 I had to take the Lightning to jack adapter out of the box and listen to music via cable.

 iMessage offers Privacy by End-to-End Encryption

 But as soon as you use iCloud for backups, end-to-end encryption no longer protects you because Apple adds the key for iMessage to every iCloud backup!
 Apple has the key for all iCloud accounts and has to hand it over to American authorities on demand (Cloud Act, GAG order etc.).

 Those who observe the EU-DSGVO and respect the privacy of family, friends, colleagues, customers etc. avoid the iCloud!

-The use of Threema is much more secure.
-It works without providing personal data such as telephone numbers, etc. The Threema ID is enough!
+Threema is much more secure.
+It also works without personal data such as telephone number or email address.
+The Threema ID is sufficient.

 Long Phone Calls are Fun thanks to the best Acoustics

 The Apple iPhone X offers excellent sound quality and supports HD-Voice (Plus) – even with Voice over LTE (VoLTE).

 If the person you are calling is also using UMTS or VoLTE with HD-Voice (Plus), you will experience much better sound quality than via ISDN in the fixed network!

 You recognise callers (and their state of mind) immediately by their voice and conversations remain more relaxed because there is no more annoying noise.